niyiomotoso/remo-pattern-detector/README.md

 # Suspicious Activity Pattern Detector

-This project is a backend service that detects suspicious activity patterns in financial transactions.
+A backend service that detects suspicious activity patterns in financial transactions.
 It provides RESTful APIs to log user transactions and retrieve any that are flagged as suspicious based on predefined business rules.

 I built it with **Spring Boot**, backed by a **MySQL database**, and I packaged with **Docker Compose** for setup and deployment.
 Unit tests and integration tests are included to ensure robustness.
 The integration test is powered by **Testcontainers** to replicate production-like behavior.